irtazabbas/http-errors-promise/README.md

 ### *makeCommonErrors(modelName)*
 - creates and returns commonly seen errors by using a dynamically set `modelName` in the error message, also using `http-errors`
+- the common errors are defined in `common.js` (you're welcome to add new errors there)

 <br><br>
 Design inspired by [ralusek's](https://github.com/ralusek) work on error handling